lderienzo/tryprospect-todo-api/README.md

 java -jar target/todo-1.0-SNAPSHOT.jar server config.yml
 ```

-This will run the server on http://localhost:8080
+This will run the server on http://localhost:8080.

 **Database**

-We have included a docker-compose to start your own PostgreSQL instance
+We have included a docker-compose.yml to help start your
-locally.
+own PostgreSQL instance locally.

 Make sure you have Docker installed.
 Then, run: